 There are two different ways to do this, you can use Anchor (which has been bought by Spotify) to ensure your content is distributed on Apple Podcasts, Spotify, and all other major podcast services.
 Or you can use Spotify’s Podcast Platform!

 In today’s world of marketing, it is increasingly important that brands connect on a more personal level with their audience and engage with them.
 Spotify seems like the perfect place to do this!
 Even if you are not ready to test out advertising, why not try out some of the free options, take a look at McDonald’s account, yes that’s right McDonald’s has a Spotify account, thinking twice now that maybe you should too?

-If you are interested in Social Media Marketing, whether that be Facebook, Instagram, Spotify, LinkedIn or any other platform, feel free to contact our digital marketing manager Nick at firstname.lastname@example.org!
+If you are interested in Social Media Marketing, whether that be Facebook, Instagram, Spotify, LinkedIn or any other platform, feel free to contact our digital marketing team at firstname.lastname@example.org!